tuantai0304/react-boilerpate-tailwind/README.md

 # React Boilerplate with Tailwind CSS and React Context API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and [TailwindCSS](https://tailwindcss.com/).

 ## Available Scripts
 In the project directory, you can run: